Tennis, playgrounds, cocktail bar and even a bird hide

 By Amanda Agulhas

-Read more about markets in Cape Town and Surrounds in our overviews of markets in Cape Town, markets in the southern suburbs, markets in the northern suburbs, markets in Cape Town's surrounds, Top markets in the southern suburbs,and Top markets in the Cape Winelands.
+Read more about markets in Cape Town and surrounds in our overviews of markets in Cape Town, markets in the southern suburbs, markets in the northern suburbs, markets in Cape Town's surrounds and markets in the Cape Winelands.
 Be sure to read our 10 speciality markets in Cape Town and surrounds.